apioo/typeapi/README.md

 > Once you have described your API with a TypeAPI specification you automatically get a ready to use client SDK.

 For more information please visit our website at: https://typeapi.org/

+The TypeAPI specification is developed at the [TypeHub platform](https://app.typehub.cloud/d/typehub/typeapi) which is a collaborative platform to design TypeSchema and TypeAPI specifications.